AztecProtocol/aztec-packages/docs/docs/developers/tutorials/writing_token_contract.md

 - `CompressedString` to hold the token symbol
 - Types from `aztec::prelude`
-- `compute_secret_hash` that will help with the shielding and unshieling, allowing someone to claim a token from private to public
+- `compute_secret_hash` that will help with the shielding and unshielding, allowing someone to claim a token from private to public
 - Types for storing note types

 For more detail on execution contexts, see [Contract Communication](../../learn/concepts/communication/main).